Flu Season is Near... Now’s the Time to Get Your Flu Shot!

 • people with chronic medical conditions

-If you live with or provide care to someone who falls under one of the groups listed above, or care for newborn infants and children under 6 months of age, it is also highly recommended that you get immunized.
+If you live with or provide care to someone who falls under one of the groups listed above, or care for babies under 6 months of age who are too young to get the flu shot, it is also highly recommended that you get immunized.
 This simple step will help protect you and those around you.

 For more information about the flu and the flu shot, visit the government of Ontario’s flu webpage.